USS Red Rover

 USS Red Rover was a 650-ton Confederate States of America steamer that the United States Navy captured.
 After refitting the vessel, the Union used it as a hospital ship during the American Civil War.

 Red Rover became the U.S. Navy's first hospital ship, serving the Mississippi Squadron until the end of the American Civil War.
 Her medical complement included nurses from the Catholic order Sisters of the Holy Cross, the first volunteer females to serve on board a Navy ship.
 In addition to caring for and transporting sick and wounded men, she provided medical supplies to Navy ships along the Western Rivers.

 Service under the Confederacy

 Red Rover was a side-wheel steamer built in 1859 at Cape Girardeau, Missouri.
 The Confederacy purchased her on 7 November 1861, and initially put her to use as a barracks ship for the floating battery at New Orleans, Louisiana.
-Serving from 15 March 1862, at Island No. 10, near New Madrid, Missouri, she was holed by Union fire during a bombardment of that island sometime before 25 March, leading the Confederates to abandon her as a barracks ship.
+Serving from 15 March 1862, at Island Number Ten, near New Madrid, Missouri, she was holed by Union fire during a bombardment of that island sometime before 25 March, leading the Confederates to abandon her as a barracks ship.